Rider Info

 2. A road bike (racing or touring) or a mountain bike is acceptable.
 Road bikes go faster (take less work for the same number of miles), but you may be more comfortable on a mountain bike.
 Special, high-pressure tires for mountain bikes really help.

 3. If you are thinking about riding a tandem (bicycle built for two), make sure it is a very high quality bike comfortably adjustable for both riders.
-Both individuals must have $500.00 in sponsorships (minimum $1,000.00 for the tandem).
+Both individuals are encouraged to raise $500.00 in sponsorships ($1,000.00 for the tandem).

 4. Make sure your bike is in top condition.
 Check, or have your bike shop mechanic check: bearings, chain, brakes, wheels true, all gears work, crank, headset, lights (front and rear, required), reflectors (front, side, and rear; and pedals, ankles, or shoes, required), pedals, seat locks solid, good friction wrap on handle bars, tire condition and pressure.
 There will be some mechanic help available at the ride, but it is best if you start with your bike working well.